 Waveney & Blyth Arts promotes the distinct cultural identity of this beautiful area of north Suffolk and south Norfolk through exciting arts projects and events.
 We support the work of local creative people and arts organisations, and help to build connections between people and places.
 The core of our programme is about celebrating ‘place’.
-Our annual programme offers a lens to view and experience the landscape, market towns and coastal areas in our micro-region.
+Our annual programme offers a lens to view and experience the landscape, market towns and coastal areas in our region.

 We work across the towns and surrounding areas of Diss, Harleston, Bungay, Beccles, Lowestoft and Great Yarmouth along the river Waveney, and also the areas around Halesworth and Southwold in the Blyth valley.